Unemployment benefits for millions in limbo as Trump rages

 Instead, he has assailed the bill’s plan to provide $600 COVID relief checks to most Americans — insisting it should be $2,000.
 House Republicans swiftly rejected that idea during a rare Christmas Eve session.
 But Trump has not been swayed.

-“I simply want to get our great people $2000, rather than the measly $600 that is now in the bill,” Trump tweeted Saturday from Palm Beach, where he is spending the holiday.
+“I simply want to get our great people $2000, rather than the measly $600 that is now in the bill,” Trump tweeted Saturday from Palm Beach, Florida, where he is spending the holiday.
 “Also, stop the billions of dollars in ‘pork.’”

 President-elect Joe Biden called on Trump to sign the bill immediately as two federal programs providing unemployment aid were set to expire Saturday.